 The Art of Discovery

 With its covered-over windows, passersby might think A Gallery had long been shuttered.
 But the barrier actually serves as a sunshade, protecting the wealth of fine-art photography that lies within.
 Enter M.S.
 Rau and you’re greeted by a security guard, which makes sense given the $10-million blue diamond on display.
 Pass the silver pirate swords and gilt-bronze candelabras, hang a right at the Ice Age cave-bear skeleton and head for the faux bookshelf in the back.
 There you’ll find a secret door that leads to the really good stuff—three floors of fine art and furnishings from the 16ththrough 21stcenturies.
-Free tours are offered Saturdays at 2 pm.
+Free tours are offered.

 Until recently views the mighty Mississippi were limited to a small area of the French Quarter.
 That all changed with the opening of the riverfront Crescent Park, which connects the Quarter to the Bywater and offers sweeping skyline vistas.
 The Lafitte Greenway was once a canal linking Bayou St. John to the Quarter.
 It’s now a public promenade dotted with wildflowers, recreation fields and beer gardens.
 From his arrival in 1929 to his death in 1999, Enrique Alférez established himself as one of New Orleans’ most popular artists.
 The Enrique Alférez Sculpture Garden in City Park brings together 14 of his most important—and beautiful—pieces in one tranquil setting.